AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

 .. code:: Ada

-   abort          do                not                reverse abs            else              null               select abstract (95)  elsif             of                 separate accept         end               or                 some (2012) access         entry             others             subtype aliased (95)   exception         out                synchronized (2005) all            for               overriding (2005)  tagged (95) and            function          package            task array          generic           pragma             terminate at             goto              private            then begin          if                procedure          type body           in                protected (95)     until (95) case           interface (2005)  range              use constant       is                record             when declare        limited           rem                while delay          loop              renames            with delta          mod               requeue (95)       xor digits         new               return
+   abort          else              null               select abs            elsif             of                 separate abstract (95)  end               or                 some (2012) accept         entry             others             subtype access         exception         out                synchronized (2005) aliased (95)   exit              overriding (2005)  tagged (95) all            for               package            task and            function          pragma             terminate array          generic           private            then at             goto              procedure          type begin          if                protected (95)     until (95) body           in                raise              use case           interface (2005)  range              when constant       is                record             while declare        limited           rem                with delay          loop              renames            xor delta          mod               requeue (95) digits         new               return do             not               reverse

 ----------
 Comments